facebook/react-native-website/website/versioned_docs/version-0.73/intro-react.md

 You can think of curly braces as creating a portal into JS functionality in your JSX!

-> If you have React Native version 0.64 AND React Version 17 or later, you no longer **need**to `import React from 'react'`,
+> If you're using React Native with React 17 or later, you **no longer need** to `import React from 'react'`.
+Find out more [here](https://legacy.reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html)

 ## Custom Components